In this article we discuss what to wear paddling in the cold water including options if you don’t have a full wetsuit!

 PFD: Flotation devices don’t offer much in the way of insulation but they can certainly save your life.
 Always wear a PFD (vest or belt) when paddling especially in cold water!

 These days I use a variety of these techniques.
 Though, admittedly, I still haven’t taken the plunge (no pun intended, I guess?) on purchasing a drysuit.
-But the combination of neoprene pants, layered midsection, insulated gloves or neoprene gloves, booties, and a warm wool hat has yet to fail.
+But the combination of neoprene pants, layered midsection, insulated gloves or neoprene gloves, booties, and a warm wool hat has yet to fail in cold water paddling.

 If, of course, the conditions are rough and the weather is cold — opt for a different day when it is calmer.
 Or strap on your full wetsuit or drysuit with a PFD to keep you warm and safe!